 Dental Radiographs are one of the most important diagnostic tools available to a veterinarian during a dental cleaning.
 They allow the internal anatomy of the teeth, the roots and the bone that surrounds the the roots to be examined.
 Intra-oral (in the mouth) radiographs are made using a digital sensor placed inside the patient's mouth, providing superior quality for the examination of individual teeth or sections of the jaws.
 Because your pet would not cooperate when the radiographic sensor is placed in the mouth, taking dental x-rays require that your pet is anesthetized.

 Each routine dental cleaning includes:

-- Dental scaling, polishing and fluoride treatment
+- Dental scaling and polishing

 - Anesthesia with pulse, oxygen, ECG, and blood pressure monitoring